Krepseliss/1st-Project-Fake-News-Detector-/README.md

 - Data leakage prevention
 - Used Naive Bayes Classifier as the main algorithm for more robustness.
 - Significant overfitting reduction
-- models.py no longer needed!
+- models.py no longer needed